lfcampos/Medication-Adherence/README.md

 # Predicting adherence

-For inference on adherence behavior, the files are in the 'predict' folder.
+To run the analysis in 'Inferring medication adherence from time-varying health outcomes', the files are in the 'predict' folder.

 The main file is predict.R.
 Sourcing this file will read in the data and posterior draws of the model parameters from the 'data' folder, produce posterior draws of adherence values, and save them in a folder with the timestamp of the runtime in the 'out' folder.